 - Mathematics PAT

 - STAR test (Supplementary Test of Achievement in Reading)

 - NumPA Test (Numeracy Project test for senior students)

 - JAM (Junior Assessment in Mathematics)

 - Written marking and feedback in student’s books

 - Observation of students in individual and group situations (speaking and listening)

 Reporting to parents also occurs formally and informally throughout the year.
-Formally, two written reports are sent to parents each year.
-The mid-year report is based mainly around progress towards progress in reading, writing and mathematics.
+Formally, two written reports are sent to parents and whanau each year.
+The mid-year report is based mainly around progress towards progress toward the different curriculum levels and across the curriculum areas.
 The end-of-year report covers progress across the entire curriculum.

-The school also uses Three-Way Learning Conferences (3WLC) each year which involve the student, parents and teacher discussing and sharing work and progress.
+The school also uses Three-Way Learning Conferences (3WLC) each year which involve the student, whanau and teacher discussing and sharing work and progress.